Boze Hadleigh

 Boze Hadleigh (born May 15, 1954) is an author.
 Until the 1990s, he published some of his works under the pseudonym George Hadley-Garcia.
 Several of his books cover popular culture, show business, and LGBT culture.
 His 22 books have been translated into 14 languages.

 Writings

 Several of his books deal with pop culture and/or entertainment history and how the media and status quo shape and manipulate audiences' perceptions and opinions.
 Some of his books are exclusively about the LGBT presence and contributions to entertainment.

 Some of Hadleigh's books are quote collections, some are histories and overviews, and some are interviews with movie personalities.
 Several of these interviews, as with Rock Hudson, were published in periodicals before the subjects died.

 Life

 Boze Hadleigh was born on May 15, 1954, in Syria.
 He holds a master's degree in journalism.
-Hadleigh is gay.